autodesk-platform-services/aps-viewer-multiselection/README.md

 # aps-viewer-multiselection
-Sample to control Viewer multi-selection
+Simple extension to control Viewer multi-selection by holding the CTRL button

 ## How it works